-The Company has adopted the Sound Remuneration Practices issued by the Central Bank of Bahrain.
+The Company has established management remuneration in line with the approved internal policies, procedures and guidelines.
 The Company's total compensation policy, which includes the variable remuneration policy, sets out the Company's policy on remuneration for directors and senior management and the key factors that were considered in setting the policy.